opennode/waldur-core/docs/api/project.rst

 Managing project roles
 ----------------------

-Project group membership expresses projects' links to project group.
+Project permissions expresses connection of users to a project.
 Each project has two associated user groups that represent project managers and administrators.
 The link is maintained through **api/project-permissions/** endpoint.

-Note that project group membership can be viewed and modified only by customer owners and staff users.
+Note that project group membership can be viewed and modified only by customer owners, corresponding project group managers and staff users.

 To list all visible links, run a GET query against a list.